Steven Kwan Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the fourth-best in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.

-- The Yankees have a 3.78 team ERA that ranks 10th among all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.68).

-- Yankees pitchers combine to give up 31 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Yankees rank 15th in baseball in home runs given up (31 total, one per game).

-- German makes the start for the Yankees, his sixth of the season.
-He is 2-2 with a 5.54 ERA and 33 strikeouts in 26 2/3 innings pitched.
+- Cole (5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched) makes the start for the Yankees, his seventh of the season.

-- The righty's most recent time out came on Wednesday against the Minnesota Twins, when he threw six innings, surrendering six earned runs while giving up five hits.
+- The right-hander last appeared on Friday against the Texas Rangers, when he went 6 2/3 innings, allowing two earned runs while giving up six hits.

-- The 30-year-old has put up an ERA of 5.54, with 11.4 strikeouts per nine innings, in five games this season.
-Opponents have a .198 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.